Climate Risk and Sustainable Finance in Europe:

 Dr. Manuela Zweimüller, Head of Policy Department, EIOPA

-Dr. Christian Thimann, Chairman of the Management Board, Athora, Athene Deutschland Holding GmbH & Co.
-KG
+Dr. Christian Thimann, Chairman of the Management Board, Athora Deutschland Holding

-Moderation: Prof. Dr. Helmut Gründl, Chair of Insurance and Regulation, Goethe University and ICIR
+Moderation: Prof. Dr. Helmut Gründl, ICIR, Goethe University

 The insurance sector as the largest institutional investor with a long-term investment prospect plays a key role in financing sustainable growth.
 At the same time, insurance companies are particularly affected by climate change.
 They have to pay out more to policyholders as extreme weather events become more severe and more frequent.
 Also, they face losses as climate change hits the companies they invest in.
 Thus, climate change poses risks for insurance companies that have to be evaluated and priced.
 What is the impact of climate-related risks on the insurance sector and how can investment portfolios of the insurance sector be mobilized to finance the transition towards a sustainable economy?
 Those questions were addressed at the 14th Talks on Insurance and Regulation hosted by the International Center of Insurance Regulation (ICIR) at the House of Finance.